 There is Lake Watuppa where some of my forebears lived, and just above it our Watuppa Wampanoag Reservation where we have many ceremonies during the year.
 Beyond is the wide reach of the Taunton River, which our people knew as the Titticut, a major waterway for us, proceeding north from Fall River.

 We will come down on Assonet Neck that narrows the river a little beyond Assonet Bay.
 There is a state park with a little building that houses and protects a large rock.
 This is known as Dighton Rock.
-There are marks carved over all of one side – the side that faces the river.
+There are marks carved all over the side facing the river.

 There are many theories about these petroglyphs saying that they were made by Vikings, Portuguese explorers, even Egyptians.
 There are dozens of theories.